 Since October 2017 an armed extremist group, known locally as "Al-Shabaab," has engaged in a violent insurgency in Cabo Delgado, a northern province of Mozambique.
 Al-Shabaab, which is loosely affiliated with ISIL, has perpetrated indiscriminate attacks against civilians, including beheadings, sexual and gender-based violence, sexual slavery, abductions, recruitment of child soldiers and destruction of civilian infrastructure.
-More than 5,900 people have been killed and at least 946,000 have been displaced since October 2017.
+More than 6,300 people have been killed and nearly 1 million displaced since October 2017.
 Both Al-Shabaab and government security forces have perpetrated extrajudicial executions and other violations of IHL that may amount to war crimes.

-Significant fighting between Al-Shabaab and security forces has taken place near Mocímboa da Praia, Palma and other port towns where several major offshore liquified natural gas projects are under development.
+Fighting between Al-Shabaab and security forces has primarily taken place near Mocímboa da Praia, Palma and other port towns where several major offshore liquified natural gas projects are under development.
 In July 2021 regional forces, including troops from Rwanda and members of the Southern African Development Community (SADC), began deploying to Cabo Delgado to assist the Mozambican government in confronting the group.
 Although the forces have aided the government in regaining control of many cities, insurgent activity has continued, particularly in southern parts of Cabo Delgado.